The World’s #1 Longevity Food

 There is a Whole Organization Promoting Beans

-Beans are part of the pulse family that also includes peas, lentils and chickpeas, all of which are prevalent in the “Blue Zones” areas.
+Beans are part of the pulse family that also includes peas, lentils and chickpeas, all of which are prevalent in the blue zones areas.
 USA Pulses aims to promote and educate about the benefits of consuming pulses.
-This year they are celebrating the International Year of Pulses with the Pulse Pledge.

 McGreevy said, “If you want a simple, quick and easy guide on how to prepare these crops, whether it’s in their dry form, from a can or from the frozen section, I encourage you to take the Pulse Pledge – it provides simple recipes I think people will really enjoy.”